jfhbrook/crystalfontz/README.md

 I have the start of an integration test framework in the [plusdeck](https://github.com/jfhbrook/plusdeck) project, that I'd like to spin out into a reusable package.
 If I get around to that, I'll likely implement a proper integration test suite for the Crystalfontz.

+### Issues

+There is a *really* long tail of things that I'd like to tackle for this library.
+Most of those things are captured in [GitHub Issues](https://github.com/jfhbrook/crystalfontz/issues).

 ## License

 Apache-2.0, see ``LICENSE``.